Young people often benefit from the care farming environment, learning new skills such as taking on responsibility for

 Less able-bodied people can learn new skills and develop new interests in the care farming environment.

 Care farms provide health, social or specialist educational care services for individuals from one or a range of vulnerable groups.

 Click here to find out more

 Want to read about the benefits of membership, join us or renew your Code of Practice access?
-Click here for the correct Code sign-up form and more information.
+Click here for more information.

 Already a member?
 Access the Member Zone here Logout here?

-Social Farms and Gardens is encouraging all care farmers to adopt the care farming Code of Practice.
+Social Farms & Gardens is encouraging all care farmers to adopt the care farming Code of Practice.

 For more information click here

 Click here to search for care farms in your local area.